joest8/pdfinterpreter/README.md

 }
 ```

-### Homebrew packages
+### Console Applications
-To use this class, you'll need to install the following Homebrew packages:
+To use this class, you'll need to install the following applications:

 1. **Poppler** (necessary to convert pdf to text and get information about number of pages in file)
 2. **Tesseract** (necessary to read and interpret png file)
 3. **ImageMagick** (necessary to convert pdf->png)

-Make sure `homebrew` is installed.
+Make sure you have a package-manager installed on your system.

 ### Automated installation
 Run the following code from the source folder to autoinstall all dependencies and tesseract language files: